tomasrocchetti/progetto_software_cybersecurity/README.md

 **Network name:** my network
 **URL RPC:** http://127.0.0.1:7545
 **Chain ID:** 1337

+Import some wallet addresses from Ganache to Metamask by the private keys provided by Ganache

 Then you need to clone the repository on your computer: